gitlabhq/gitlabhq/doc/security/rack_attack.md

 This applies only to Git requests and container registry (`/jwt/auth`) requests (combined).

+This limit:

-This limit is reset by requests that authenticate successfully.
+- Is reset by requests that authenticate successfully.
 For example, 29 failed authentication requests followed by 1 successful request, followed by 29 more failed authentication requests would not trigger a ban.

-JWT requests authenticated by gitlab-ci-token are excluded from this limit.
+- Does not apply to JWT requests authenticated by `gitlab-ci-token`.

 No response headers are provided.